newtonkwan/newtonkwan.github.io/_posts/2025-10-07-running-journey.markdown

 In the time between my second marathon and now, I have grown in a considerable number of ways.

-The first way is that I'm obviously faster.
-The same runs I did in the Summer 2024 are now both faster pace and at a lower heart rate.
+The first way is that I'm faster.
+The same runs I did in the summer 2024 are now both faster pace and at a lower heart rate.
 In short, I'm just more fit than I was one year ago.
 I have a coach and this helps.

 The second way is that I now have an entire village of supporters, both runners and non-runners.
 Roughly speaking, this village has grown from <5 people before marathon #2 to almost 50 people, many of who watch my progress daily and are anticipating the results of my attempt at running under 3:00.
 This, unsurprisingly, elevates the sport of running above just yourself and allows you to do things you probably could never do yourself (or at least it would be a lot harder).